aastha-cse/Triweb-Learning/README.md

 # My Learning Repository

-This repository contains my practice projects and exercises for Git, HTML, CSS, JavaScript, and MySQL.
+This repository contains my practice projects and exercises for Git, HTML, CSS, JavaScript, MySQL and React.

 ## Prerequisites